 2. Those suffering from neck problems should rather look straight instead of looking in the upward direction

-3. Those suffering from any type of ankle or knee problem shouldn’t practise this asana.
+3. Those suffering from any type of ankle or knee problem shouldn’t practice this asana.

 1. It stretches the spine and hence increases the flexibility of the back.